mono/website/docs/about-mono/showcase/companies-using-mono.md

 -   [MedTronic](http://www.medtronic.com/) uses MonoTouch and MonoDroid to power their mobile applications from a [single C# codebase](http://vagabondrev.org/2011/04/07/ipad-in-business-apple-features-medtronic/) and they are also featured in [Apple's Business web site](http://www.apple.com/ipad/business/profiles/medtronic/?aosid=p204&siteid=1503186&program_id=2554&cid=OAS-EMEA-AFF&tduid=7bbc283c72a33cc8329fa72a04e2e542).

 -   [FuturePrice](https://secure.futureprice.com/) is using Mono to provide cross-platform access to complete market-wide data feeds for shares and other instruments listed on NYSE, NASDAQ, and AMEX.
 Their Data API provides request/response mechanisms capable of handling thousands of simultaneous requests, as well as market-wide streaming feeds delivering quotes and trades across all (approx. 8,000) shares listed on NYSE, NASDAQ, and AMEX.
 The Data API receives institutional-quality market data from the NYSE Technologies Group's SuperFeed(tm) platform.
-Mono enables FuturePrice to provide simple, cross platform access to these complete feeds, on Windows, Linux, and OS X.
+Mono enables FuturePrice to provide simple, cross platform access to these complete feeds, on Windows, Linux, and macOS.

 -   [LindenLab](http://www.lindenlab.com/) runs user-created scripts in the SecondLife world under a mono virtual machine.